lmstudio-ai/venvstacks/docs/file-formats.rst

      Added ``win_arm64`` and ``linux_aarch64`` as permitted target platforms (:ref:`release details <changelog-0.3.0>`).

+.. _macosx-target:

 * ``macosx_target`` (:toml:`string`)
-  sets :uv-envvar:`MACOSX_DEPLOYMENT_TARGET` in the ``uv`` subprocess environment when installing packages, which may affect the exact wheels selected for projects which publish wheels for multiple macOS versions
+  sets :uv-envvar:`MACOSX_DEPLOYMENT_TARGET` in the ``uv`` subprocess environment when installing packages, which may affect the exact wheels selected for projects which publish wheels for multiple macOS versions.

+  If this field is not set, the ``MACOSX_DEPLOYMENT_TARGET`` setting from the calling environment is used without modification.
+If it is not set at all, the default target macOS version is determined by the ``uv`` version.

   .. versionadded:: 0.8.0
      Added support for setting the minimum macOS target on a per-layer basis